kaynat Fatima, Pharm.D,4th proff , Bahaudin Zakriya University Multan.

 - Suffering unnecessarily from side effects that could be avoided by switching medication

 If there is ever anything you don’t understand about your medication, your pharmacist will be happy to explain it.
-Pharmacists are among the most accessible health care professionals on your team, readily available to answer questions and provide information to keep you healthy and safe.
+Pharmacists are among the most accessible healthcare professionals on your team, readily available to answer questions and provide information to keep you healthy and fitness.